Orbital Support and Evolution of CX/OX Structures in Boxy/Peanut Bars: Results

 Based on the computed frequencies from NAFF, we confirm that the orbits contributing to the OX and CX structures can exhibit a wide range of $\Omega_{x}/\Omega_{z}$ values, extending beyond those typical of resonant orbits, such as banana or pretzel orbits.
 This finding is in agreement with previous studies.

 As we demonstrated in Fig. \ref{fig:Xorb}, the typical non-periodic orbits within the OX and CX groups exhibit similar bowtie-like shapes.
-However, OX orbits tend to be vertically thinner bowties, whereas CX orbits are characterized by centrally thicker bowties. \cite{Parul.2020} suggested that further investigations using the Poincaré surface of sections are required to elucidate the origins of such orbits.
+However, OX orbits tend to be vertically thinner bowties, whereas CX orbits are characterized by centrally thicker bowties. \cite{Parul.2020} suggested that further investigations using the Poincaré surfaces of section (SoS) are required to elucidate the origins of such orbits.

-To elucidate the origin and characteristics of orbits within each OX and CX structure, in the following, we examine their phase-space and investigate their origin using Poincar\'e surface of sections plots.
+To elucidate the origin and characteristics of orbits within each OX and CX structure, in the following, we examine their phase-space and investigate their origin using Poincar\'e SoS plots.